-Facilities and clubs provide coaches and mentors to support our youth climbers as they develop there climbing skills.
+Facilities and clubs provide coaches and mentors to support our youth climbers as they develop their climbing skills.

 Climbing New Zealand also support our competitive climbers to compete internationally.
 Climbing New Zealand selects a New Zealand Youth Team each year to compete overseas.
 In recent years we have competed regularly in Australian National events, Oceania events and have regularly sent a Team to compete at IFSC World Youth Championships.